TEAMMATES/teammates/docs/settingUp.md

    * JRE: Go to `Eclipse → Preferences → Java → Installed JRE` and ensure a JDK (not a JRE) is selected (use **JDK 1.7**, as recommended by GAE).
      One of the items in the [troubleshooting guide](troubleshooting-guide.md) explains how to do this.

-   **Verification** : Go to Eclipse → Preferences → Java → Installed JREs, select the JDK 1.7 entry, and choose Edit.
+   **Verification** : Go to `Eclipse → Preferences → Java → Installed JREs`, select the JDK 1.7 entry, and choose Edit.
 It should result in something like this:
       ![devverification-guide-1.png](images/devverification-guide-1.png)

    * Indentation: In TEAMMATES, we use 4 spaces in place of tabs for indentations.